From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Inference of microphysical parameters and application in present work

 Motivated by previous studies~\citep{2012MNRAS.425..506D,2014MNRAS.443.3578N}, we initially explored a set of standard parameters $\{\eta = 0.1,\, \epsilon_{\rm B} = 10^{-2},\, \epsilon_{\rm e} = 0.1\}$ with electron indices $p = 2.2$ and $p = 2.3$ in both wind-like and homogeneous media (see Fig.~\ref{fig:LaraPaolo} in the Appendix).
 Our analysis reveals that in homogeneous environments, the emission in keV and GeV energies are overproduced for both the cases of $p = 2.2$ and $p = 2.3$.

 We additionally calculated the p-value for each benchmark using the KS-test to estimate the similarity between the model and the data driven correlations in X-ray and GeV.
 Our simulation assesses the preference of reproducing the clustering by comparing the simulated data in GeV and X-rays.
 This comparison is carried out based on reproducing the GeV clustering with a dispersion of 0.23\footnote{According to \citealt{2014MNRAS.443.3578N}, the dispersion in clustering is represented by $\sigma_{log (L/E)} = 0.23$, indicating the uncertainty in the ratio of luminosity to isotropic equivalent energy during the prompt emission phase for a particular rest frame time.} and within the 1$\sigma$ confidence interval for X-rays from \citealt{2012MNRAS.425..506D}.

 Table~\ref{tab:KStest} presents the model parameters along with the p-values for X-ray and GeV, both individually and combined.
 From the initial choices mentioned in Sect.~\ref{sec:simulation_setup}, depending on KS-test, the most favorable benchmark is the following: $p = 2.2$, $\epsilon_{\rm e} = 0.1$, $\epsilon_{\rm B} = 10^{-4}$ in a wind-like medium with A$_{*}$ = 0.1.
 However, for the case with $p = 2.3$ combined with the same set of parameters $\epsilon_{\rm e}$, $\epsilon_{\rm B}$ and A$_{*}$ mentioned above, there is a similar preference (combined p-value of $>$0.9) for X-ray and GeV clustering (see Tab. ~\ref{tab:KStest}).
 Figure~\ref{fig:LeMoC_1} shows the result of the simulation and the comparison between the trends.
-The solid lines, magenta, and pink are representative of the trend of the ratio between the luminosity and the isotropic energy of the prompt emission in the GeV energies for 0.1-10 GeV \citep{2014MNRAS.443.3578N} and 0.1-100 GeV ~\citep{2019ApJ...878...52A}, respectively.
-The cyan band represents the 1$\sigma$ region of the same trend (L$_{\rm X}$/E$_{\rm ISO}$) in X-rays in the energy band of 2-10\,keV~\citep{2012MNRAS.425..506D}.
-Our simulated quantities are presented by blue and red bands to represent the X-ray and GeV predictions.
+The magenta and pink solid lines are representative of the trend of the ratio between the luminosity and the isotropic energy of the prompt emission in the GeV energies for 0.1-10 GeV \citep{2014MNRAS.443.3578N} and 0.1-100 GeV~\citep{2019ApJ...878...52A}, respectively.
+The cyan band represents the 1$\sigma$ region (L$_{\rm X}$/E$_{\rm ISO}$) in X-rays in the energy band (2-10\,keV)~\citep{2012MNRAS.425..506D}.
+The simulated quantities are represented by blue and red bands for keV and GeV predictions, respectively.